 Juris Doctor/Master of the Arts in Security Studies

-Security Studies Program (SSP) policy requires applicants interested in admission to the joint Georgetown J.D./M.A.S.S.P. program to apply to both the M.A. and the J.D. programs simultaneously.
+The Security Studies Program (SSP) policy requires applicants interested in admission to the joint Georgetown J.D./M.A.S.S.P. program to apply to both the M.A. and the J.D. programs simultaneously.
 Students must apply independently to both the Law Center and the SSP and be admitted to both in order to be considered joint degree program students.
 Applicants who have already begun their studies at the Law Center or at the SSP will not be considered for admission to the joint degree program.
-For questions about this policy, please contact the SSP Admissions department at email@example.com or 202-687-5679.
+For questions about this policy, please contact the SSP Admissions Office at email@example.com or (202) 687-5679.

 J.D./M.A.S.S.P. degree candidates must satisfactorily complete course requirements for both the J.D. and M.A.S.S.P. degrees.
 In addition to the J.D. and M.A.S.S.P. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.
-Students in the joint degree program undertake a four-year course of study comprising a minimum of 109 academic credits (79 Law Center credits and 30 credits of M.A.S.S.P. courses).
-Six credits of J.D. coursework will count toward the M.A.S.S.P. degree requirements, and 6 credits of M.A.S.S.P. coursework will count toward the J.D. degree requirements.
+Students in the joint degree program undertake a four-year course of study comprising a minimum of 109 academic credits (79 credits of Law Center courses and 30 credits of M.A.S.S.P. work, with 6 credits of J.D. coursework counted toward the M.A.S.S.P. degree and 6 credits of M.A.S.S.P. coursework counted toward the J.D.).
 The M.A.S.S.P.
 Director of Graduate Studies will determine whether any J.D. credits will fulfill M.A. requirements on an individual basis.
-The program also requires: (1) completion of the graduation requirements for both programs; (2) meeting the Law Center Residency Requirement; and (3) maintenance of a minimum cumulative grade point average of 3.00/4.00 in the M.A.S.S.P. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).
+The joint degree program also requires: (1) completion of the graduation requirements for both programs; (2) meeting the Law Center Residency Requirement; and (3) maintenance of a minimum cumulative grade point average of 3.00/4.00 in the M.A.S.S.P. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).

-24 credits of M.A.S.S.P. course work taken on Main Campus in the first or second years of the joint program including completion of all core courses for the program including the following: SEST-500, Theory and Practice of Security; and SEST-501, Grand Strategy and Military Operations;
+18-24 credits of M.A.S.S.P. coursework taken on Main Campus in the first or second years of the joint program including completion of all core courses for the program including the following: SEST-500, Theory and Practice of Security; and SEST-501, Grand Strategy and Military Operations;

-Selection and completion of a concentration in Intelligence, International Security, Military Operations, Technology and Security, Terrorism and Sub-State Violence, Unconventional Weapons and Non-Proliferation, or U.S. National Security.
+Selection and completion of a concentration in Intelligence, International Security, Military Operations, Technology and Security, Terrorism and Substate Violence, Unconventional Weapons and Non-Proliferation, or U.S. National Security Policy.
 Each concentration includes: a core class for the concentration and three electives within the chosen concentration;

 Completion of distribution requirements in each of the following areas: Area Security Studies, Economics and Security, and Technology and Security;